 The 3-credit course housed in the College of the Environment meets once per week for approximately 3 hours.
 The next course will be offered in winter quarter 2015.
 Please subscribe to our blog for future announcements.

 Several of the Engage directors have published the curriculum used in the seminar course, and have made a PDF of this curriculum available to anyone.
-Please email us at firstname.lastname@example.org for a copy.
+Visit our curriculum page for more information.

 Highly Recommended Books